Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 This command is sent by the user interface when the user acknowledges a message that was displayed because of a M291 command with parameter S=2 or S=3.
 DWC and PanelDue 3.5 and later also use thie command to acknowledge a non-blocking message (M291 command with parameter S=0 or S=1) but in that case the S parameter must match the sequence number of the message being acknowledged.
 The P parameter is ignored unless M291 was called with S=3, and always ignored by RRF 3.5 and later if the R parameter is present.

-In RRF versions prior to 3.5, M292 may ony be used to acknowledge blocking message boxes.
+In RRF versions prior to 3.5, M292 may only be used to acknowledge blocking message boxes.
 RRF 3.5 and later allow M292 to be used to cancel non-blocking message boxes too, provided that the correct sequence number is specified.

 Supported in firmware version 1.19 and later.